aghayev3/obsidian/Windows.md

 - WS-Man stands for Web Services Management is a protocol for management of devices over a network.
 - PowerShell remoting uses WinRM for communication

+## SAM
+- Security Account Manager
+- Stored on a local computer and contains information about local accounts and groups